parallelvirtualcluster/pvc/docs/about.md

  * The "upstream" network is the primary network for the nodes, and provides functions such as upstream Internet access, routing to and from the cluster nodes, and management via the API; it may be either a firewalled public or NAT'd RFC1918 network, but should never be exposed directly to the Internet.
 It should also contain, or be able to route to, the IPMI BMC management interfaces of the node chassis'.
  * The "cluster" network is an unrouted RFC1918 network which provides inter-node communication for managed client network traffic (VXLANs), cross-node routing, VM migration and failover, and database replication and access.
  * The "storage" network is another unrouted RFC1918 network which provides a dedicated logical and/or physical link between the nodes for storage traffic, including VM block device storage traffic, inter-OSD replication traffic, and Ceph heartbeat traffic, thus allowing it to be completely isolated from the other networks for maximum performance.
 This network can be optionally colocated with the "cluster" network, by specifying the same device for both, and can be further combined by specifying the same IP for both to completely collapse the "cluster" and "storage" networks.
-A collapsed cluster+storage configuration may be ideal to simplify management of small clusters, or a split configuration can be used to provide flexbility for large or demanding high-performance clusters - this choice is left to the administrator based on their needs.
+A collapsed cluster+storage configuration may be ideal to simplify management of small clusters, or a split configuration can be used to provide flexibility for large or demanding high-performance clusters - this choice is left to the administrator based on their needs.

  Within each network is a single "floating" IP address which follows the primary coordinator, providing a single interface to the cluster.
 Once configured, the cluster is then able to create additional networks of two kinds, "bridged" traditional vLANs and "managed" routed VXLANs, to provide network access to VMs.